Troplo/Subnautica-BZ-Multiplayer-Linux/README.md

 The server host will need to port forward the port <strong>24032</strong> (TCP/UDP).
 The instructions on how to port forward differ greatly depending on what router and network setup you have.
 If you are unable to port forward, you can use VPN software such as LogMeIn Hamachi to connect to each other.

 ## OPTIONAL: Setup fully offline API server
+In patch version 1.0.2, I temporarily removed the `-apiEndpoint` argument, as it caused issues if the patched string did not equal 42 bytes.
+It connects to `subnauticamultiplay.troplo.com`.
+Due to the simplicity of the API, it would be feasible to perhaps remove the API connection completely.
+You can recompile the `Subnautica.Multiplayer.LinuxPatch` module from the source in this repository with a different address if needed.

-To play 100% offline, you need to setup an API server, as the mod by default connects to the mod author's server to provide the Invite Code service.
+<s>To play 100% offline, you need to setup an API server, as the mod by default connects to the mod author's server to provide the Invite Code service.
 Because there's a check to make sure you're connected to the VPN.
-I had to host a custom reimplementation of this service at `subbz-api.troplo.com` to make sure it doesn't send an error when joining/hosting.
+I had to host a custom reimplementation of this service at `subbz-api.troplo.com` or `subnauticamultiplay.troplo.com` (depending on patch version) to make sure it doesn't send an error when joining/hosting.
 You can find the reimplementation source code <a href="https://github.com/Troplo/Subnautica-BZ-Multiplayer-API">here.</a>
 - To make it used by the clients pass in `-apiEndpoint http://localhost:24031/api/` (example: `-apiEndpoint https://subbz-api.troplo.com/api/`) (You would want to replace localhost with your computer's local IP if in a LAN with other players)
-- You can use HTTPS by replacing http with https.
+- You can use HTTPS by replacing http with https.</s>